flomaj/Internship-Thesis-Uniswap-Backtesters/README.md

 To add additional airdrops, the datasets should have the following structure:

-- First column: `time` - the time of the piece of data.
+- First column: `time` - the time at which each piece of data was recorded.
 - Second column: `price` - the price of the base asset in ETH.
-- Third column: `feeGrowth0` - the value of `feeGrowthGlobal0` variable of the studied liquidity pool.
+- Third column: `feeGrowth0` - the value of `feeGrowthGlobal0` variable of the liquidity pool being studied.
-- Fourth column: `feeGrowth1` - the value of `feeGrowthGlobal1` variable of the studied liquidity pool.
+- Fourth column: `feeGrowth1` - the value of `feeGrowthGlobal1` variable of the liquidity pool being studied.

 ## Usage:

 To use the code provided in this repository, follow the instructions below:

 1. Install the required libraries: `math`, `pandas`, `matplotlib`, and `numpy`.
-2. Run the code: `python <desired_strategy> <dataset>` (e.g., `python Strategy1.py dataBLUR.csv`)
+2. Run the code: `python <desired_strategy> <dataset>` (e.g., `python Strategies/Strategy1.py Data/dataBLUR.csv`)

 ## Author: